Indochinese Communist Party: Party activity program

-Dissolution

-On 11 November 1945, the Indochinese Communist Party issued a communique to dissolve itself.
-Later in 1951, the Vietnamese members of the party founded the Workers' Party of Vietnam and Cambodian members founded the Kampuchean People's Revolutionary Party (now the Cambodian People's Party).
-Four years later, Laotian members of the party founded the Lao People's Party.

 Legacy

+Congress of the People's Alliance of Vietnam, Cambodia, and Laos, convened under the auspices of the Workers' Party of Vietnam in 1951.

 The dissolution of the ICP marked the end of its direct influence, but its legacy endured.
 The ICP’s role in unifying communist resistance movements across Indochina laid the foundations for the Vietnam War, the Khmer Rouge revolution, and the Laotian Civil War, each of which would lead to significant political and social upheaval in Southeast Asia.